-Everyone knows the small thermal rolls are made from jumbo rolls on the slitting and rewinding machine, but: do you know how many small rolls you can make from one jumbo roll?
+Everyone knows the small thermal paper rolls are made from jumbo rolls on the slitting and rewinding machine, but do you know how many small rolls you can make from one jumbo roll?
 If you know the answer, you will have a better understanding of how thermal rolls are produced, and how thermal roll prices are formed.
 In this article, we will answer this question for you!

 First, we’ll assume you are familiar with the following:

 - How are thermal rolls produced?